Paroyer/ModCatalogue/ModList.md

 Sprites/Models "mods" are actually list on this page : [Custom Models](https://paroyer.github.io/ModCatalogue/Mods/Models)

-Should add a dict modification page for localization, Pet Name on Food and such
+Dict modification for localization, Pet Name on Food and such are list on this page : [Dict Modification](https://paroyer.github.io/ModCatalogue/Mods/Dict)

 Same for Reshade-Pack if ever there's more in the future.
 As there is only [Pikyso's Pack](https://paroyer.github.io/ModCatalogue/Mods/Reshade) so far it's still listed down here.